lorenzo-stoakes/learn-prolog-now/notes/01_facts_rules_queries.md

     X = mia.
 ```

-* Prolog is very interesting, but at core the most important aspect of it is its ability to
+* At the core of Prolog is its ability to perform unification and return the values of variable
-  perform unification and return the values of variable bindings.
+  bindings.

 ### Knowledge Base 5 ###